Kosovo struggles to shake Wild West image among investors

 “VERY STRANGE”

-Asked what was behind the decision, Gilbert, who was in Pristina trying to save the licenses, chose his words carefully.
+Asked what was behind the decision, Gilbert, who was in Pristina trying to save the licences, chose his words carefully.

 He said the mining authorities had acted outside the law, and suggested there was perhaps more to the matter than met the eye.
 The mines contain deposits valued by Gilbert and Albani at billions of euros.